simonehagey/orbdot/docs/source/example_rv_trends.rst

         e0 = 0.0
         w0 = 0.0

-These results show that the quadratic trend model, with ``log(Z) = -176.67``, is a far better fit to the data than the linear trend model, which has``log(Z) = -193.41``.
-The following table compares the OrbDot results for the best-fit quadratic trend model with those of :cite:author:`Bonomo2017`:
+These results show that the quadratic trend model, with ``log(Z) = -176.67``, is a far better fit to the data than the linear trend model, which has ``log(Z) = -193.41``.
+The following table compares the OrbDot results for the quadratic model with those of :cite:author:`Bonomo2017`:

 .. list-table::
    :header-rows: 1